 In 673 an abbey was built on the Isle of Ely which was destroyed by Danish Invaders in 870 and rebuilt in 970.
 In 1083 Simeon, a Norman Abbot started work on a cathedral in Ely.
-Work on the cathedral continued until 1593 when during the reformation the abbey was dissolved.
+Renovation work on the cathedral continued until 1593 when during the reformation the abbey was dissolved.
 Restoration was finally undertaken between 1845 and 1870.

 The Norman Castle built by William I on Cherry Hill in 1070 was destroyed about 1268.
 No remains of the castle exist today.